 Annotations in phpdocs should be grouped together so that annotations of the same type immediately follow each other, and annotations of a different type are separated by a single blank line.

-Phpdocs summary should end in either a full stop, exclamation mark, or question mark.
+Phpdocs short descriptions should end in either a full stop, exclamation mark, or question mark.

 Docblocks should only be used on structural elements.